 ● A 2008 study published in the British Journal of Dermatology showed a 23% improvement in symptoms of eczema after taking a DHA supplement for 2 months

-Food source of DHA and EPA include: cold water fatty fish such as sardines, salmon, halibut and snapper.
+Food sources of DHA and EPA include cold-water fatty fish such as sardines, salmon, halibut, and snapper.

 If taking a supplement, the ideal dosage for skin health would be at least 3 grams of total Omega 3 per day, containing at least 1500mg of EPA per day.

 Reputable brands of Omega 3 supplements include Nordic Naturals, Carlson’s, and Pharmax.
 These companies screen their fish oil for mercury and other contaminants.

 ● Gamma linolenic acid is used to treat female disorders such as PMS, fibrocystic breast, and menstrual disorders.
 Its other main application is to improve skin disorders.

 ● A review paper published in Current Pharmaceutical Biotechnology found that several placebo-controlled studies showed benefits on itch/pruritus, crusting, edema, and redness after 1-2 months of taking evening primrose oil.

 The authors did note that this benefit was diminished if patients were taking higher dose steroids, suggesting that EPO (evening primrose oil) may work by decreasing inflammation.

 ● Food sources: borage oil, black currant oil, and evening primrose oil.
 Supplement dosing should be 500mg twice daily.

 ● Fatty acid that must be consumed through diet but is more prevalent in Western diets.